An international student is any student who is not a citizen or permanent resident of the United States.

 - Bachelor’s degree earned from an accredited U.S. institution

-- A score of 480 on the English/Critical Reading section of the SAT; or 20 on the English Section of the ACT
+- A score of 500 on the EBRW section of the SAT; or 18 on the English Section of the ACT

 - U.S. transfer requirements (minimum 2.50 overall GPA on 30 or more semester hours above remedial level, including a college-level course in English and in mathematics, or two consecutive English courses, from a regionally accredited U.S. college or university)